Last updated September 16, 2020

 There are a few rules I try to live by.
-One of them is to be well-dressed and presentable, even if it’s gone out of fashion among Americans in favor of wearing pajamas on an airplane.
+One of them is to be well-dressed and presentable, even if it has gone out of fashion among Americans in favor of wearing pajamas on an airplane.

 If it weren’t 100 degrees Fahrenheit with raging humidity here in Vietnam, I’d be going full-scale Barney Stinson and suiting up daily.
 Even when I go to meetings in the big city, many of the Vietnamese people in the office look at me as if I’m crazy for wearing a suit in this weather.